Emmotes/ic_spoilers/docs/stoki.md

             ],
             "apply_manually": true,
             "off_when_benched": true,
             "override_key_desc": "Flurry of Blows - For every 1000 levels Stoki has, she attacks an additional target with each attack.
-She prefers to attack different targets, but will attack the same target multiple times if she has already attacked everyone.", "show_bonus": false,
+She prefers to attack different targets, but will attack the same target multiple times if she has already attacked everyone.^Bonus Attack Targets: $amount", "use_computed_amount_for_description": true,
+            "show_bonus": false,
             "show_stacks": false
         },